North American Numbering Plan: History

 From the Bell System's beginnings in 1876 and throughout the first part of the 20th century, telephone networks grew from essentially local or regional telephone systems.
-These systems expanded by growing their subscriber bases, as well as increasing their service areas by implementing additional local exchanges that were interconnected with tie trunks.
+These systems expanded by growing their subscriber bases, as well as enlarging their service areas by implementing additional local exchanges that were interconnected with tie trunks.
 It was the responsibility of each local administration to devise telephone numbering plans that accommodated the local requirements and growth.
 As a result, the North American telephone service industry developed into an unorganized set of many differing local numbering systems.
 The diversity impeded the efficient operation and interconnection of exchanges into a nationwide system for long-distance telephone communication.
-By the 1940s, the Bell System set out to unify the various existing numbering plans to provide a unified, systematic approach for routing telephone calls across the nation and to provide efficient long-distance service that eventually did not require the involvement of switchboard operators.
+By the 1940s, the Bell System set out to unify the various existing numbering plans to provide a unified, systematic concept for routing telephone calls across the nation, and to provide efficient long-distance service that eventually did not require the involvement of switchboard operators.

-In October 1947, AT&T published a new nationwide numbering plan in coordination with the independent telephone operators.
+In October 1947, AT&T published the first nationwide numbering plan in coordination with the independent telephone operators.
 The plan divided most of North America into eighty-six numbering plan areas (NPAs).
-Each NPA was assigned a unique three-digit code, typically called NPA code or simply area code.
+Each NPA was assigned a unique three-digit code, typically termed NPA code or simply area code.
 These codes were first used in Operator Toll Dialing by long-distance operators in establishing calls via trunks between toll offices.
-The goal of automatic service required additional technical advancements in the latest generation of toll-switching systems, completed by the early 1950s, and installation of new toll-switching systems in most numbering plan areas.
+The goal of automatic service required additional technical advances in the latest generation of toll-switching systems, completed by the early 1950s, and installation of new toll-switching systems in most numbering plan areas.
 The first customer-dialed direct call using an area code was made on November 10, 1951, from Englewood, New Jersey, to Alameda, California.
-Direct distance dialing (DDD) was subsequently introduced across the country.
+Direct distance dialing (DDD) was introduced subsequently across the country.
 By the early 1960s, DDD had become commonplace in cities and most towns in the United States and Canada.
 By 1967, the number of assigned area codes had grown to 129.

-The status of the network of the 1960s was reflected in a new name used in technical documentation: North American Integrated Network.
-By 1975, the numbering plan was referred to as the North American Numbering Plan, leading to the well-known acronym NANP, as other countries sought or considered joining in the standardization.
+The status of the network of the 1960s was reflected by a new name used in technical documentation: North American Integrated Network.
+By 1975, the numbering plan was referred to as the North American Numbering Plan, resulting in the well-known initialism NANP, as other countries sought or considered joining the standardization.